Minton Morrill background image

 Treatment is very specific to the individual and will depend on what type of cancer they have and what stage the disease has reached at the time of their diagnosis.
 There is no single treatment for cancer.

-The earlier cancer is diagnosed then the better the patient’s chances are of survival.
+The earlier cancer is diagnosed, the better the patient’s chances are of survival.
 If the cancer has had the opportunity to spread to other parts of the body then it is more difficult to treat and the chances of curing the cancer are much lower.

 Sometimes late diagnosis of cancer is due to patients not experiencing symptoms at an early stage whilst others may be put off going to see their GP because they do not think their symptoms are serious enough to warrant further investigation.
-There are also occasions, however, where delays in diagnosis are caused by doctors or other medical professionals overlooking symptoms of cancer and not carrying out appropriate investigations or failing to refer their patients for tests and/or treatment.
+There are also occasions, however, where delays in diagnosis are caused by doctors or other medical professionals overlooking symptoms of cancer and not carrying out appropriate investigations or failing to refer their patients for tests and/or treatment, this may constitute cancer misdiagnosis cause by medical negligence

-If a claim form is not formally issued at Court within the 3 year limitation period then a medical negligence case is usually time barred.
+If a claim form is not formally issued at Court within the 3-year limitation period, then a medical negligence case is usually time barred.
 Expiry of the limitation period is a defence which can be used by a hospital or private doctor to prevent a clinical negligence claim from succeeding.
-Click here to read our Time limits webpage.
+Click here to read our time limits page.

-How our solicitors can help with misdiagnosis of cancer claims
+How our solicitors can help with cancer misdiagnosis compensation claims

 We guide our clients through the legal investigation and process.
 We help clients and their families secure misdiagnosis of cancer compensation as well as establishing the truth about what when wrong with their treatment.
 It is often very complex and challenging work which is why we strongly recommend that prospective clients speak to our specialist lawyers.